Crowds21/sheffield_acs/pages/COM6655___Cards.md

 - ((63d7c7e9-7eb8-49d6-b1a1-b482fe5894a8)),案例中和 [[Negligent misstatement]]
 	- If the advice given by the decision support system is wrong, the developer of the system may be liable to the recipient for Negligent misstatement
 	- Reduced liability
-		- little control over the way the system is used or interpreted -
+		- It may vlittle control over the way the system is used or interpreted -